Mirrorless camera: Design

 Mirrorless cameras are mechanically simpler than DSLR cameras, and are smaller, lighter, and quieter due to the elimination of the moving mirror.
 While nearly all mirrorless cameras have a mechanical shutter, many also have an electronic shutter, allowing completely silent operation.

 As the image from the lens is always projected onto the image sensor, features can be available which are only possible in DSLRs when the mirror is locked up into "live view" mode.

-This includes the ability to show a focus-peaking display, zebra patterning, and face or eye tracking.
-The electronic viewfinder can provide live previews of depth of field, exposure, white balance and picture style settings, as well as offer a real time view of camera settings even in extremely low or bright light levels, making it easier to view the results.
+Since the viewfinder is a screen, it can display anything, including overlaid graphics that would be impossible in a traditional optical viewfinder.
+For example, it can show a focus-peaking display, zebra patterning, and face or eye tracking.
+The electronic viewfinder can provide live previews of depth of field, exposure, white balance and picture style settings, as well as offer a real-time view of camera settings even in extremely low or bright light levels, making it easier to view the results.
+These features are only available in DSLRs if they use a "live view" mode, in which the mirror locks up and light always shines onto the image sensor, making it act like a mirrorless camera.

 With the latest AI autofocus available on newer mirrorless cameras, the autofocus speed and accuracy of newer models has been shown to be better than DSLRs.
 But mirrorless cameras have shorter battery life than DSLRs due to prolonged use of LCD and/or OLED viewfinder displays.
 On-sensor autofocus is free of the adjustment requirements of the indirect focusing system of the DSLR (which relies on a separate autofocus sensor located below the reflex mirror), and as of 2025 mirrorless cameras could shoot with AI autofocus at up to 40 frames per second using up to 759 focus points —a number far exceeding what was possible on any DSLR.
 However, some older mirrorless cameras with on-sensor phase detection autofocus (except for Canon's Dual Pixel Autofocus) repurposes pixel sites for autofocus acquisition, so that image data is partially or entirely missing for the autofocus "pixels", which can cause banding artifacts in the final image.